ubclaunchpad/inertia/.github/CONTRIBUTING.md

 ### Daemon

-The Inertia daemon manages all serverside functionality.
+The Inertia daemon package manages all serverside functionality.
 The daemon codebase is in `./daemon/inertia/`.

 To use a daemon compiled from source, set your Inertia version in `.inertia.toml` to `test` and run: